OmniCode: A Benchmark for Evaluating Software Engineering Agents: Benchmark Construction

 \subsection{Collection of real-world data from GitHub}

 We curate a multi-language dataset by collecting data from open source GitHub repositories, along with selecting instances from existing benchmarks: SWE-Bench-Verified and Multi-SWE-Bench.
 When curating pull requests, we follow a similar selection strategy to \cite{jimenez2024swebench}, including PRs that (1) resolve an issue and (2) introduce at least one test.
-We further filter instances manually to ensure data quality with details in \autoref{app:data}.
+We further filter instances manually to ensure data quality (see Appendix~\ref{app:data} for details).

 To enable agents to interact with an instance by executing code, we build containerized environments for each instance.
 The environment is made up of the state of the repository at the time of the pull request, as well as dependencies that need to be installed so that code can be executed properly.
 We manually determine the dependencies required by inspecting requirements and documentation.
 To verify that the correct dependencies have been identified, we execute the test suite of the repository to check if the tests can be run without errors.